Canadian Cancer Society (CCS)

 - Evaluation criteria

 The Canadian Cancer Society (CCS) has launched the CCS Emerging Scholar Award program, aimed at establishing and advancing promising early career scientists and clinician scientists from across Canada with a focused commitment to undertaking cancer research.
 Through the CCS Emerging Scholar Award program, early career investigators will develop their cancer research programs in Canada and pursue important scientific advances of the highest quality and potential for impact.
-By making a significant investment in the advancement of Canada's emerging scholars, CCS aims to the strengthen the future of the Canadian cancer research ecosystem.
+By making a significant investment in the advancement of our nation’s emerging scholars, CCS aims to the strengthen the future of the Canadian cancer research ecosystem.

 At the time of the award start date (January 1, 2021), applicants: